Cornell student protester told to surrender to ICE as he asks judge to block deportation

 By Andy Rose, CNN

-(CNN) — A Cornell graduate student who has been a prominent voice at pro-Palestinian protests is being told to surrender to Immigration and Customs Enforcement, according to a new court filing made shortly after he asked a judge to preemptively order the government not to deport him.
+(CNN) — A Cornell graduate student who has been a prominent voice at pro-Palestinian protests – and who faced intense criticism for declaring “glory to the resistance!” after the Hamas attack on Israel that left more than 1,200 dead – is being told to surrender to Immigration and Customs Enforcement, according to a new court filing made shortly after he asked a judge to preemptively order the government not to deport him.

-Momodou Taal, a doctoral candidate in Africana Studies who is a dual citizen of the United Kingdom and The Gambia, said the government was likely preparing to expel him as part of the Trump administration’s efforts to target what they have called anti-Semitic speech on college campuses.
+Momodou Taal, a doctoral candidate in Africana Studies who is a dual citizen of the United Kingdom and The Gambia and who has twice been suspended by Cornell for alleged disruptive protest activities, said the government was likely preparing to expel him as part of the Trump administration’s efforts to target what they have called antisemitic speech on college campuses.

 In an email sent to Taal’s attorneys at 12:52 a.m.
 Friday, a Justice Department lawyer wrote, “ICE invites Mr. Taal and his counsel to appear in-person at the (Homeland Security Investigations) Office in Syracuse at a mutually agreeable time for personal service of the (Notice to Appear) and for Mr. Taal to surrender to ICE custody.”

-“It is not yet clear what grounds for removal the government alleges exist here,” Taal’s attorney Eric Lee said in a filing Friday before federal judge Elizabeth C. Coombe, a Biden appointee.
+“It is not yet clear what grounds for removal the government alleges exist here,” Lee said in a filing Friday before federal judge Elizabeth C. Coombe, a Biden appointee.

 “He lives in constant fear that he may be arrested by immigration officials or police as a result of his speech,” Taal’s attorneys said in a lawsuit filed last weekend, asking a federal judge in New York to strike down two executive orders targeting universities and “foreign national” protesters.